jepa/ubcdown/README.md

 tinytex:::is_tinytex()
 ```

+If you are getting an error message “destination /usr/local/bin not writable” you can see the following [`tidytex`](https://github.com/yihui/tinytex/issues/24) issue.

 Note that this template was created using `R version 3.5.2 (2018-12-20) -- "Eggshell Igloo"`  and tested in `R version 4.0.4 (2021-02-15) -- "Lost Library Book"`

 ### Starting to write your dissertation